raoulpicconi/mojito-sdk/README.md

 The documentation is automatically built and deployed to GitHub Pages on every push to the `main` branch.
 This process is managed by the GitHub Actions workflow defined in `.github/workflows/gh-pages.yml`.

-The live documentation can be found at the GitHub Pages URL for this repository, which is typically in the format: `https://<your-username>.github.io/<repository-name>/` (you'll find the exact URL in your repository's "Settings" > "Pages" section after a successful deployment).
+The live documentation can be found at: **[raoulpicconi.github.io/mojito-sdk](https://raoulpicconi.github.io/mojito-sdk/)**

+### Documentation Structure Overview

+The documentation is organized into several key areas to help you find the information you need:

+- **Modules**:
+  - [**Core Module**](https://raoulpicconi.github.io/mojito-sdk/modules/core.html): Detailed information about the core SDK functionalities, classes, and utility functions.
+  - [**React Hooks**](https://raoulpicconi.github.io/mojito-sdk/modules/react_hooks.html): Documentation for all available React hooks for easy integration with your UI.

+Please explore these sections to get a comprehensive understanding of the SDK's capabilities.
+The exact paths and section names might vary slightly based on the TypeDoc generation.

 ## Contributing